WWPOL/Game-Deals/README.md

 Finally delete both the `deploy-key` and `deploy-key.pub` files.

-### Firebase Functions
+### Firebase

-The [Firebase GitHub Action](https://github.com/marketplace/actions/github-action-for-firebase) is used to deploy functions.
+The [Firebase GitHub Action](https://github.com/marketplace/actions/github-action-for-firebase) is used to deploy functions and firestore.

-Get a Firebase contiguous integration authentication token:
+Get a Firebase continuous integration authentication token:

 ```
 yarn firebase login:ci